isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 		</li>
 		<li>have only been to their country/region of departure, and/or Singapore, in the last 14 consecutive days before departing for Singapore. <br/><br/> <b>[For travellers entering Singapore with effect from 18 October 2021, 2359hrs]</b> Travellers to Singapore must have only been to one or more of the <a href="/vtl/requirements-and-process#countries">VTL countries/regions</a>, and/or Singapore, in the last 14 consecutive days before departing for Singapore.
 	</li>
-		<li style="margin-top:15px;">undergo a COVID-19 polymerase chain reaction (PCR) test within 48 hours before the scheduled departure time of the designated VTL flight to Singapore, at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing">internationally accredited or recognised laboratory, clinic, or medical facility</a>, and obtain a test result certificate in English stating the following:
+		<li style="margin-top:15px;">undergo a COVID-19 polymerase chain reaction (PCR) test within 48 hours before departure for Singapore, at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing">internationally accredited or recognised laboratory, clinic, or medical facility</a>, and obtain a test result certificate in English stating the following:
 <ul>
 <li>the traveller’s name, and at least one other personal identifier such as the date of birth or passport number corresponding exactly with the information in the VTP holder’s passport used for entry into Singapore;</li>
 <li>a negative COVID-19 PCR test result;</li>